 If you're being bullied at work, your productivity and mental well being will suffer.
-You may find yourself looking for excused to go on field trips to executive search firms in Toronto just to get out of the office or avoiding certain co-workers.
+You may find yourself looking for excuses to go outside the office to escape the negativity or to try avoiding certain co-workers.
 It is important to remember that you have a right to feel safe and valued at work.
 If you're experiencing bullying, stand up for yourself or seek help in redirecting or correcting the bully from your friends, boss, or human resources department.

 As a Bystander

 Many people who witness workplace bullying do nothing to stop it.
-Many privately agree with the bully while others are simply glad it's not them having their vacuum pump system designs degraded.
+Many privately agree with the bully while others are simply glad it's not them being degraded and belittled.
 But as a bystander, you have the power to put a stop to the harassment simply by voicing your disagreement with the way the bully is treating your co-worker.
 You can also report the bullying on their behalf if they are unwilling or unable.

 As a Supervisor

-You may think that a little ribbing among the staff at the shrink sleeve for packaging factory is character building, but in fact it is damaging the morale of your staff.
+You may think that a little ribbing among the staff is character building, but in fact it is damaging the morale of your staff.
 If you know your employees are making life difficult for others, you need to nip the problem in the bud.
 This may mean speaking to the offender, giving written warnings, sending them for sensitivity training, or even firing them as the situation warrants.